skapoor8/loki/README.md

 4. Add updateState and onUpdateState lifecycle methods -> for manually updating html and sub-components...
 4. Make store
 5. Add service
-6. Add loki version in files
+6. Add loki version in files... how will compatibility work?
+Maybe don't worry about it
 7. How will people use loki? install globally?
 8. Add generator methods for stores, and services
 9. Watch for changes and re-build
 10. Nice starter project...
+11. add demo dir for forlder...

 ## Bugs/Issues
 1. Click on child does not trigger click on parent... does this make sense...?